valiant-varun/Test-your-GK-here-/README.md

-# Test-your-GK-here! - An Interactive Trivia Game.
+# Quizzy-Quest (Test-your-GK-here!) - An Interactive Trivia Game.
 Developed an interactive trivia game using HTML, CSS, and JavaScript to test users' knowledge on various topics.
 The game presents multiple-choice questions with four answer options per question.

 **Problem:**